tarantool/doc/doc/tutorials/lua_tutorials.rst

 We are going to use the Tarantool sandbox that was created our :ref:`"Getting started" exercises <getting_started>`.
-So there is a single space, and a numeric primary key, and a running Tarantool server which also serves as a client.
+So there is a single space, and a numeric primary key, and a running Tarantool server instance which also serves as a client.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Delimiter